-Maharishi Parashara was blessed by Lord Shiva, who told him that a child would be born as the greatest man of all time as part of Lord Vishnu himself at a certain time in history.
+Maharishi Parashara was blessed by Lord Shiva, who predicted that a child would be born as the greatest man of all time as part of Lord Vishnu himself at a certain time in history.

-On that eventful day, Parashara was traveling in a boat and spoke with the ferryman about the approach of that auspicious time.
+On that eventful day, Parashara wanted to cross a river, Yamuna.
+He spoke with the ferryman about the approach of that auspicious time.
 The boatman had adopted a daughter named Satyavati.
 The boatman was impressed with the sanctity and greatness of Parashara and offered his daughter Satyavati in marriage.

 Enlightenment from the early age

 Vyasa’s first permission from his mother was something that every mother would have restricted.
 He asked to go to the forest and practice Akhanda Tapasya, or continuous penance.
 At first, his mother disagreed but later approved one important condition: he appears before her whenever she wished.
 He studied the Shastras or scriptures with the sages Sanaka, Sanandana, and others.
 Vyasa also received his knowledge from the four Kumaras, Narada, and Lord Brahma himself.